 I was told that I need Art Commission approval before I am granted a permit.
 What do I do now?

-Your next step is to check the Art Commission schedule and learn when the closest hearing date is.
-Your application to appear before the commission is due two weeks prior to the next hearing date.
+Your next step is to check the Art Commission schedule to determine the date of the meeting at which you wish to present.
+Your application to appear before the commission is due by 4:00 PM on the first Wednesday of the month, three weeks prior to the upcoming Commission meeting you plan to attend.
 If you have missed this deadline, you must wait until the next month's hearing to speak with the Commission.

 You can download the Art Commission Application Form by clicking here.
-If you have any questions about the materials required of you, please contact the City's Public Art Manager, Morton Brown.
+If you have any questions about the materials required of you, please contact the Zoning Office.